stonepros/stone/doc/radosgw/config-ref.rst

 :Tuning Garbage Collection for Delete Heavy Workloads:

-As an initial step towards tuning Ceph Garbage Collection to be more aggressive the following options are suggested to be increased from their default configuration values:
+As an initial step towards tuning Stone Garbage Collection to be more aggressive the following options are suggested to be increased from their default configuration values:

 ``rgw_gc_max_concurrent_io = 20``
 ``rgw_gc_max_trim_chunk = 64``